jeffreymeng/jump/README.md

 ```

+### Todo
+- Stage 1
+- A variable cannot be updated if it is declared later in the same scope, even if it is also declared in an outer scope.

 ### Future features being considered
 - Pipe operator (.>) e.g. `arr.filter().>mycustomfunction(#)`
   - If the # is present, it will be replaced with the previous value (this can be done multiple times)